ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 # sort - sort stdin of lines, waits for all input till EOF
 echo "b\na" | sort   # will print a on first line, b on second line

+# shuf - generate random permutation of input lines
+echo "a\nb\nc" | shuf  # will randomly 3 lines of some order of "a", "b", and "c" echo "a\nb\nc" | shuf -n 1  # will select the first line in the randmly generated permutation

 # uniq - remove identical value **adjacent** lines, use sort first if u want to remove non adjacent dups
 echo "foo\nfoo\n\bar" | uniq        # will print one foo and then bar echo "foo\nbar\n\foo" | uniq        # will print foo, then bar, then foo!, b/c the 2nd foo isn't adjacent